GetGood/Kyberharjoituksen-suunnittelu-ja-valmistelu/Dokumentointi/Tyoasemat/Lubuntu.md

 ###### Vaihe 3:

-Avautuneessa ikkunassa: "Downloading Certificate" - "You have been asked to trust a new Certificate Authority (CA)." kaikki esitetyt kysymykset hyväksytään ja painetaan "OK"
+Avautuneessa ikkunassa: "Downloading Certificate" - "You have been asked to trust a new Certificate Authority (CA)."
+Kaikki esitetyt kysymykset hyväksytään ja painetaan "OK"

 ###### Vaihe 4: